 Today, we have normalised and internalised the existence of mannequins.
 We are used to seeing them in window displays and shops, and perfectly understand their function.
 However, the mannequins that we know today are the result of centuries of history that we want to share with you in this article.

 How, when and by whom were the first mannequins made?
 This object that is so present in our daily life was invented centuries ago and has undergone several modifications throughout history.

 Discover how this journey culminated in the mannequins we have today:

 History of mannequins I: from ancient times to the 19th century

+Definitely what marks the beginning of the story are the artisanal wooden torsos.
 The first known precursor to modern mannequins was discovered in Ancient Egypt by Howard Carter, a renowned Egyptologist and archaeologist, who found a replica of a human body without limbs made from wood, the measurements and features of which corresponded with those of pharaoh Tutankhamun.
 It is believed that this piece was used by tailors to allow them to design the pharaoh’s clothes, as they were absolutely prohibited from touching the king.

 In the 16th century, fashion dolls appeared, made from papier-mâché, with the purpose of spreading French fashion throughout the rest of the world.
 In the 18th century, these dolls were made of wood, with articulated limbs and with an average size of 35 centimetres.
 In the same century, dressmaking mannequins also appeared for the first time, often made from wood and wicker, and used at the recently established fashion schools of the French capital.